apiaryio/api-blueprint/Tutorial.md

 ### List All Questions [GET]
 ```

 An action should include at least one response from the server which must include a status code and may contain a body.
+A responses is defined as a list item within an action.
+Lists are created by preceding list items with either a `+`, `*` or `-`.

 This action returns a `200` status code along with a JSON body.